Corkscrew (Michigan's Adventure): Color scheme

 Prior to the park being bought by Cedar Fair, Corkscrew had an all-white track with white supports.
 The trains were red, white, and blue.
 After the park was purchased by Cedar Fair, the track was painted orange and the corkscrew portion was painted yellow.
 The supports were also painted to a teal/green color.
 The trains were as well given new colors, they now sport a red and yellow paint job.
 The station was given a face lift as well, changing the wood and white portions to a teal and tan color.
+Since 2024, the tracks have been repainted yet again to a teal/dark blue and supports are now white.

 History

 The Corkscrew was added to the park when it was known as Deer Park by then owner Roger Jourden in 1979.
 It was the first inverting roller coaster in Michigan.

 This is one of the oldest original Arrow coasters still in existence.
-It is the same model and layout as the original Corkscrew at Knott's Berry Farm.
+It is the same model and layout as the original Corkscrew at Knott's Berry Farm and Magnus at Salitre Mágico in Bogotá.